AdobeDocs/campaign-web.en/help/adoption/get-started/overview.md

 Adobe consulting and implementation teams work with you to assess your marketing plans, existing practices, data requirements, and messaging volume, and then they recommend the most appropriate service, support, and deliverability packages.
 The Adobe Campaign Managed Cloud Services team can then monitor and report on campaign performance, brand reputation, customer experience metrics, and more.

-Read out this whitepaper to [learn more about the business value of Adobe Campaign Managed Cloud Services](https://experienceleague.adobe.com/docs/campaign/assets/IDC-Report-BusinessValueOfAdobeCampaign.pdf?lang=en).

 ## Key differences between Campaign Standard and Campaign v8 {#experiences}